24 Ways Employers Can Manage Stress at Work (Use Them Today) 2022

 6) Work shifts need to be reasonable

 Too many hours of demanding work will wear down and exhaust employees.
 Everyone needs time away from work to rest, recharge, and take care of other duties.
 A work/life balance helps maintain physical and emotional health and improves productivity.
 It also helps employees to manage stress.
+Encouraging employees to spend time on hobbies, family, and friends allows for a healthy work/life balance and shows your genuine care for their wellbeing.

 Do This: Limit work shifts 10 hours or less and make sure employees have adequate time to rest before their next shift.
 This will improve morale and productivity, and reduce the risk of work injuries.